stowns/express-resource-plus/Readme.md

 # Express Resource Plus

-Sequelize Express Resource is a fork of [express-resource new](https://github.com/tpeden/express-resource-new) providing a few more routes, refactors and an extra feature or two.
+Express Resource Plus is a fork of [express-resource new](https://github.com/tpeden/express-resource-new) providing a few more routes, refactors and an extra feature or two.

 ## Installation